laxmeyers/fs-journal/quizzes/week02.md

 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+anything other than a value that cant be changed is a reference value.
 ```